 Transfer yogurt into a strainer.

 Let yogurt strain until it is reduced by approximately a third.
-Time required will vary according to your method and how thick and/or tart you prefer your yogurt.
+The time required will vary according to your method and how thick and/or tart you prefer your yogurt.

 Empty whey, and pour the newly strained yogurt back into the original bowl.